rigofunc/NPOI.Extension/README.md

 - Use attribute to control excel freeze behaviors

 # How to use
-1. Install NPOI.Extension by nuget
+1. Using Package Manager Console to install NPOI.Extension

         PM> Install-Package NPOI.Extension

 2. Reference NPOI.Extension in code

         using NPOI.Extension;

-3. Apply attribute to the specified entity [Filter(FirstCol = 0, FirstRow = 0, LastCol = 2)]
+3. Apply attribute to the specified entity

+        [Filter(FirstCol = 0, FirstRow = 0, LastCol = 2)]
         [Freeze(ColSplit = 2, RowSplit = 1, LeftMostColumn = 2, TopRow = 1)]
         public class Report {